cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 possible before reducing mod p, in order to smooth out this bias.
 This is preferable to an iterated procedure, such as rejection sampling, since this can be hard to reliably implement in constant time.

+### Example configurations

+The prime p = 2^255 - 19 used in Curve25519 constructions, is close to a power of 2,
+and is suitable for use with both SHA256 and SHA512.

+For the prime p = 2^256 - 2^224 + 2^192 + 2^96 - 1  used in P256, in order to smooth
+the bias, and have enough spare bits to obtain the additional sign bit, SHA512 should be used.

+For large primes with no sufficiently large output, e.g. p = 2^521 - 1 used in P-521,
+we recommend extended using either extensible hash functions, or by an extract-expand mechanism {{RFC5869}} ((TODO: Specify this precisely)).